Sceptre/sceptre/docs/_source/docs/stack_config.rst

 * Can be inherited from StackGroup: Yes
 * Inheritance strategy: Overrides parent if set

-This setting determines whether or not the stack should be included or excluded when running ``sceptre launch``.
-This must be one of two values: "include" or "exclude".
-The default value for this (which doesn't need to be specified) is "include".
-This **only** applies to the ``launch`` command.
+This setting determines how the stack should be handled when running ``sceptre launch``.
+This must be one of three values:

-If the ``launch_action`` is set to ``"exclude"``, it means that:
+* "include" - The stack will be created/updated as "normal". **This is the default value on all stacks**
- * If the stack does NOT exist, the Stack will not be created and will be skipped over
+* "remove" - If the stack does NOT exist, it won't be created; It will be excluded from the launch.
+   If the stack *DOES* exist, it will be deleted.
- * If the stack *does* currently exist, it will be deleted.
+* "skip" - The stack will be completely ignored by the launch command.
+If the stack does NOT exist, it won't be created.
+If it *DOES* exist, it will neither be updated nor deleted.

 This setting is especially useful in two situations: